dvogt/aws-kube-sandbox/aws-kube-tf-packer/README.md

 3. **Run:** `terraform init`
 4. **Run:** `terraform plan`
 4. **Run:** `terraform appply`
-5. Get the `vpc_id` and `subnet_id` from AWS for Packer VPC in AWS
-6. Continue the instuctions for in: [Build with Packer and store on AWS](https://github.com/dvogt/aws-kube-sandbox/tree/main/aws-kube-ansible-builds#build-with-packer-and-store-on-aws) with Packer and store the images on AWS
+5. Continue the instuctions for in: [Build with Packer and store on AWS](https://github.com/dvogt/aws-kube-sandbox/tree/main/aws-kube-ansible-builds#build-with-packer-and-store-on-aws) with Packer and store the images on AWS
 7. **Run:** `tf destory` # You don't want this VPC running unless you are building AMIs